This film, derived from a Latin American folk tale, has been force-fitted into the Conjuring-Annabelle universe

 Director: Michael Chaves

-This film, derived from a Latin American folk tale, has been force-fitted into the Conjuring-Annabelle universe.
-Writers Mikki Daughty and Tobias Iaconis, and director Michael Chaves turn a demented criminal act into grist for an insidious tale involving a social worker working with abandoned wives.
-The film bears the brunt of this conspired opportunism.
+This film, derived from a Latin American folk tale, has been force-fitted into the Conjuring-Annabelle universe with writers Mikki Daughty and Tobias Iaconis and Director Michael Chaves turning a demented criminal act into grist for an insidious tale involving a social worker working with abandoned wives, having to bear the brunt of this conspired opportunism.